 The agent will subsequently report back to the victim its findings.
 Unless a dog has a remarkable history of viciousness or demonstrates severe aggression during the quarantine period the dog most likely will be returned to its owner, usually with a violation for an unleashed/ uncontrolled pet or unlicensed dog, sometimes both.

-What and Who Determines if a Dog is Vicious: It is the job of animal control and its agents to keep detailed records of a dog’s behavior and make general observations about a dog’s demeanor.
+It is the job of animal control and its agents to keep detailed records of a dog’s behavior and make general observations about a dog’s demeanor.
 However, it is often a third, independent, unbiased, party with expertise in dog behavior who determines if a dog is considered vicious.

 An evaluation of the dog can involve the following: